muzkkir/CTFFriday/README.md

 ## Fourth Flag

-I got 2 files in which one was encrypted, Then I tried to look for a decryption key in another file.
+I saw 2 files in which one was encrypted, Then I tried to look for a decryption key in another file.
+That the challenge was about to solve the encryption and get the flag by decrypting the flag file.

 <kbd>![alt text](test/22.png)</kbd>